 Penguin Random House, New York, 2018.

 Eric Schmidt and Jared Cohen.
 The New Digital Age.
 Reshaping the Future of People, Nations and Business.
 John Murray, London (UK),

 1 edition, 2013.
 URL https://www.google.com/search?client=

-In a previous post I started the re-formulation of the general framework of the AAI theory, which later has been replaced by a more advanced AAI version V2.
+After a previous post of the new AAI approach I started the first re-formulation of the general framework of the AAI theory, which later has been replaced by a more advanced AAI version V2.
 But even this version became a change candidate and mutated to the Actor-Cognition Interaction (ACI) paradigm, which still was not the endpoint.
 Then new arguments grew up to talk rather from the Augmented Collective Intelligence (ACI).
 Because even this view on the subject can change again I stopped following the different aspects of the general Actor-Actor Interaction paradigm and decided to keep the general AAI paradigm as the main attractor capable of several more specialized readings.

 Who has followed the discussion in this blog remembers several different phases in the conceptual frameworks used here.